Ynn/selfstar/exercises/follow-me.md

 ## Exercice 4: A better energy management

-In this exercise, you will try to add to manage the energy consumption of your system.
+In this exercise, you will try to manage the energy consumption of your system.

 <u>Question 1 - Extending the configuration service</u>: Extend the configuration service of your Follow Me application so that it is possible to configure a maximum power per room :